About the Journal

 2. "I am extremely grateful to the anonymous referee as well as the copyeditor for their useful suggestions." - Dr Yaiphaba Ningthoujam, Assistant Professor, Centre for Study of Social Exclusion & Inclusive Policy, Manipur University, Pin.
 795008, Manipur, India, Email: yaipha_ning@yahoo.in

-3. "We truly appreciate your commitment to uphold the quality and rigours of the journal while at the same time taking an inclusive hand-holding approach with the authors." - Professor Amalendu Jyotishi, School of Development, Azim Premji University, Bengaluru, Karnataka, India, Email: amalendu.jyotishi@apu.edu.in
+3. "We truly appreciate your commitment to uphold the quality and rigour of the journal while at the same time taking an inclusive hand-holding approach with the authors." - Professor Amalendu Jyotishi, School of Development, Azim Premji University, Bengaluru, Karnataka, India, Email: amalendu.jyotishi@apu.edu.in

 Focus and Scope